Missouri's central location and extensive transportation infrastructure can give you an edge over the competition.

 The airport system in Missouri consists of approximately 140 public airports, with two airports supporting major commercial passenger traffic: Lambert-St. Louis International and Kansas City International.

 Springfield, Branson, Joplin, Columbia, Cape Girardeau, Kirksville and Waynesville (Fort Leonard Wood) also have commercial service.

 More than 950 companies in Missouri are engaged in telephone, cable and wireless communications as providers, suppliers and contractors.

-For more information on Missouri telecommunications networks, visit the Missouri Telecommunications Industry Association website.
+For more information on Missouri telecommunications networks, visit Missouri Telecommunications Industry Association.